 The cost of solar energy has declined substantially, over 70% in the past decade.
 Because of that, the popularity of solar power systems has risen dramatically.

-However, is solar energy expensive?
-Today there are over 2 Million solar power systems installed on residential properties in the United States.
+However, how much does solar energy cost?
+Today, over 2 Million solar power systems are installed on residential properties in the United States.

 Even so, that is still just a small drop in the bucket.
 Less than 1% of the energy consumed in the entire country comes from solar panels.

 Why doesn’t everyone use solar?
-Many people think it is too expensive.
+Many people think solar energy cost is too expensive for homes.
 Installing a solar power system for your home can cost anywhere from $10,000 to $30,000.
-That may seem like a large investment.
-But compared to the $200,000 you could spend on electricity bills over the life of the solar power system, it’s actually cheap.
+That may seem like a significant investment.
+But compared to the $200,000 you could spend on electricity bills over the life of the solar power system, it’s cheap.

 In fact, solar power has become the cheapest electricity in history, according to the International Energy Agency report in 2020.